WHITE WATER RULESHEET

 Hazard Value.
 You must also advance to a Class Six River in order to collect

 the Vacation Bonus.
-You can spot letters in R-I-V-E-R
+You can spot letters in R-I-V-E-R in

 two ways.
 Hitting the plastic targets on the left side of the playfield